mkienzle/NSW-sea-garfish-stock-assessment/A_Bayesian_Approach.md

 ## Method

-The parameter of the best model, model 2, are estimated using Monte Carlo Markov Chain (MCMC) using the R package BayesianTools.
+The parameter of the best model, model 2, are estimated with 4 Monte Carlo Markov Chains (MCMC) using the R package BayesianTools.

 ## Results

-The traces of the MCMC show that the MCMC converged very quickly
+The traces of the MCMC show that the MCMC converged after about 20,000 iterations.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/Bayesian_Trace_model2.png)